anunknowperson/uws/README.md

 - There can be crashes on unsupported settings values.
 - Overall, there are some problems with shaders visual appereance.
 - Reflection Camera spam on each scene reopen in editor (easiest to fix).
+- For some reason, flowmap editing button is overriden by some editor actions.

 # Getting Started
 To get started with UWS, create UWS folder in your project Assets folder and clone repository content into it.